 - Do not try to make the tiny hole in the spray tip larger.
 Doing so, may deliver a wrong dose of the medicine.

-If you are also using a topical nasal decongestant, do not use it at the same time you are using this medicine.
+If you are also using a nasal decongestant, do not use it at the same time you are using this medicine.
 Wait at least 2 hours after using nafarelin spray before using the nasal decongestant.

-It is important to avoid sneezing when spraying and immediately after using the medicine.
+Avoid sneezing when spraying and immediately after using the medicine.
 If you sneeze, the medicine may not be absorbed as well.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.